accetto/argbash-docker/README.md

 Some time ago I've cloned the original [argbash][matejak-github-argbash] repository, because the original image available on the Docker Hub has been outdated at that time.

-Later I've added some helper [utilities][this-github-utils] that make using the dockerized **argbash** more convenient.
+Later I've added some helper [utilities][this-github-utils] that make using the dockerized **argbash** more convenient for me.
 They are pretty straightforward and the embedded help should be sufficient.
 I may add some documentation for the utilities sometimes later.

 From time to time I'll merge the new updates from the original [argbash][matejak-github-argbash] repository.